 We source virtually all of our products, which includes apparel and accessories, directly from designer brands.
 Prior to 2018, we purchased nearly all of our products from our brand partners typically at a discount to wholesale cost, which we refer to as "Wholesale" items.
-In late 2018, we began to product sthrough Share by RTR and Exclusive Designs.
-See "-Our Product Acquisition Strategy" below for a description of the three ways in which we products.
+In late 2018, we began to procure products through Share by RTR and Exclusive Designs.
+See "-Our Product Acquisition Strategy" below for a description of the three ways in which we procure products.